 One further person in Northern Ireland has died after testing positive for coronavirus, the Department of Health has confirmed.

-This brings the death toll in the region to 523.
+This beings the death toll in the region to 522.

-A further 1,238 Covid-19 lab tests on 924 people have been carried out in the last 24 hours, resulting in seven positive cases.
+A further 1,247 Covid-19 lab tests on 849 people have been carried out, resulting in 13 positive cases.

-This brings the total number of confirmed cases of the virus to 4,716.
+The total number of positive cases of the virus in Northern Ireland is now 4,709.

 There are currently 71 active Covid-19 outbreaks in care homes across Northern Ireland, while 55 outbreaks have been resolved.